 All Islanders are encouraged to submit a nomination (form attached) recognizing a mentor in their vocation and/or community.
 Nominations will be assessed by a committee of members of the Rotary Club of Charlottetown Rotary and will be based on the submitted written nomination package.Late or incomplete nomination packages and illegible forms will not be reviewed.All nominee names are held in strict confidence.
 If a nominee is not selected, their name may be carried forward for consideration by the selection panel for three years.The award will be presented during a special evening event providing an opportunity for Rotarians, family and friends of the recipient and former Club Mentors to join us in celebrating their contribution.
-To submit a nomination fill out the annexed Nomination Form and send it together with all supporting documentation to:Committee Chair David Hooley at email@example.com or by fax 902-566-2639.The deadline for submitting nominations is in October of each year.
-The date for the 2018 Mentor Award will be posted later.
+To submit a nomination fill out the annexed Nomination Form and send it together with all supporting documentation to:Committee Chair David Hooley at firstname.lastname@example.org or by fax 902-566-2639.The deadline for submitting nominations is October 19th, 2018.

 The 2017-18 award was presented to Mary Hickey, Mentor to Children and Educators.